Six Flags (1961–2024): The Flash Pass

-The Flash Pass is an optional, pay-per-person virtual queue system offered at Six Flags amusement parks.
+The Flash Pass was an optional, pay-per-person virtual queue system offered at Six Flags amusement parks.
 The system, named after DC Comics character The Flash, allows guests to reserve places in line at participating attractions, and access must be purchased for a nominal fee in addition to the general park admission price.
 The first iteration, called Q-bot, was designed by Lo-Q and was first implemented at Six Flags Over Georgia in 2001.
 Guests are given handheld devices, which are then used to make reservations and receive notifications when it is their turn to ride.
 Another iteration is where guests can scan a QR code on in-park signs or through the mobile app, and guests can buy individual Flash Passes per ride or use their season pass or membership Flash Pass.
 This feature was adopted in 2021.

 A water park version of the virtual system called Q-band was first tested at Six Flags White Water in 2011.
 Guests wear waterproof RFID wristbands that can be scanned at kiosks near participating water park attractions.

+Following the 2024 merger between Cedar Fair and Six Flags, The Flash Pass was replaced in January 2026 with Cedar Fair's system Fast Lane.